MahmoudIbrahim3/SportBuffSDK/README.md

 ```

-** Rebuild your project.
+- Rebuild your project.

-** To add Buff Up layout to your layout
+- To add Buff Up layout to your layout
 ```
-<com.buffup.sdk.ui.buffup.BuffUpLayout
+<com.buffup.sdk.BuffUpLayout
     android:layout_width="wrap_content"
     android:layout_height="wrap_content"/>
 ```

-** Finally, run your project and you will see the buff up appears like this over your video.
+- Finally, run your project and you will see the buff up appears like this over your video.